Lower Junior School

 (Reception - Year 2)

-- Government frameworks for learning provide a guideline but teaching is not dictated by these or used in isolation
+Government frameworks for learning provide a guideline but teaching is not dictated by these:

 - Basic skills in number, writing, spelling and reading form the core of morning work